-In accordance with the Federal Advisory Committee Act (FACA), this notice announces that the Secretary of Agriculture intends to renew the Plant Variety Protection Board (PVP Board) Charter.
+In accordance with the Federal Advisory Committee Act (FACA) (5 U.S.C.
+App.), this notice announces that the Secretary of Agriculture intends to renew the Plant Variety Protection Board (PVP Board) Charter.

 FOR FURTHER INFORMATION CONTACT: